emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Self-correction for observational errors

 \section{Self-correction for observational errors}

-The observational errors will smear and bias the DF that is constructed empirically from observed kinematics using KDE.
-For example, the observed tangential velocity and thus angular momentum are on average biased to high, especially so for distant MW tracers (see e.g., Fig. 5 and 6 in \citealt{Li2020a}).
-The task is then to derive the underlying DF unbiasedly by removing (deconvolving) the scatters introduced by observational errors.
-Present efforts for error correction in density estimation are largely limited to homoscedastic problems, e.g., deconvolved KDE technique \citep{Delaigle2008,Bovy2011}. \footnote{\url{https://github.com/jobovy/extreme-deconvolution}; cf.\ also \url{https://github.com/tholoien/XDGMM}} Here we propose a novel general method to correct heteroscedastic errors using \emph{iterative reweighted importance sampling} (IRIS).
-It can be applied to other problems as well, e.g., the correction of the Eddington bias of galaxy luminosity functions.
+The observational errors tend to smear and bias the DF constructed empirically from observed kinematics using KDE.
+For example, the observed tangential velocity and thus angular momentum are biased high on average, especially for distant MW tracers (see e.g., Fig. 5 and 6 in \citealt{Li2020a}).
+Our goal is to derive the underlying DF unbiasedly by correcting the observational noises.
+A standard technique is the deconvolution KDE (\citealt{Delaigle2008,Yi2021}; also cf. deconvolution Gaussian mixtures by \citealt{Bovy2011}).
+However, computing this deconvolution KDE is nontrivial as it requires a Fourier transform of the noise function, which is often non-analytic and varies for each tracer (heteroscedasticity).

+Here we propose a novel method to correct heteroscedastic errors in KDE using \emph{iterative reweighted importance sampling} (IRIS).
+This method can be regarded as an implementation of the Richardson--Lucy deconvolution algorithm \citep{Richardson1972, Lucy1974} but for discrete samples rather than images.
+While IRIS is applicable to general problems, such as correcting the Eddington bias in galaxy luminosity functions, we specifically focus on its application in emPDF below.

 If the underlying DF $f ({\bm{w}})$ is known in prior, for an observed tracer $\bm{w}_i$, its true kinematics $\bm{w}_{\mathrm{tr}}$ is given by the posterior distribution,

 The key idea of the self-correction is that the sum of the posterior distributions of a tracer sample provides a much closer representation of the true DF than the direct observation $\{\bm{w}_i\}$.